Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Experiments

-We drew Figure \ref{fig:lambda} using an algorithm (\ref{alg:lambdaseq}) where p = 5000.
-As seen in Figure \ref{fig:lambda}, when the value of a parameter ($q=0.4$) becomes larger, the sequence $(\lambda_{i})$ decreases, while $(\lambda_{i})$ increases for a small value of $q=0.055$.
-However, our goal is to obtain a non-increasing order of sequence $(\lambda_{i})$ by adjusting the value of $q$, which stimulates convergence.
-Here, adjusting means tuning the value of the parameter $q$ using the BHq procedure to yield a suitable sequence $(\lambda_{i})$ such that it improves performance.
+Figure \ref{fig:lambda} was drawn using Algorithm (\ref{alg:lambdaseq}), where p = 5000.
+As seen in Figure \ref{fig:lambda}, when the value of a~parameter ($q=0.4$) becomes larger, the~sequence $(\lambda_{k})$ decreases, while $(\lambda_{k})$ increases for a~small value of $q=0.055$.
+However, the~goal is to obtain a~non-increasing order of sequence $(\lambda_{k})$ by adjusting the value of $q$, which stimulates convergence.
+Here, adjusting means tuning the value of the parameter $q$ using the BHq procedure to yield a~suitable sequence $(\lambda_{k})$ such that it improves performance.

-\subsection{Experimental results of synthetic data}
+\subsection{Experimental Results of Synthetic Data}